🎉 Tickety V3 has now been released! Read more →

 {if({contains(1234567890):{member.roles}}):Welcome back, staff member.|Welcome!}

-Common mistakes and troubleshooting
+Common mistakes

 • Verify context before using context-specific placeholders.
-For example, ticket.* placeholders are only available in ticket-related messages.

 • Keep parser syntax exact.
-Missing separators like : or | can cause the parser to return unexpected output.
+Missing separators such as : or | can cause unexpected output.

 • Confirm timestamp format expectations before parsing.
 Use date or timestamp parsers when you need readable output.

-• If a value appears blank, test with a known base placeholder first (for example, {member.username}) to confirm the message context is correct.
+• If a value appears blank, test with a known base placeholder first, for example {member.username}, to confirm the message context is correct.

 On this page